 The very first edition of Indigenous Contemporary Scene (ICS) was co-presented with OFFTA Festival, between May 30 to June 8, 2016.
-Six performances and two panels were integrated to eleven days of OFFTA’s programming, offering exceptional exposure.
-ICS’s programming was a great success, for both the public and the media.
-Audacious, rich, and stimulating, ICS gathered artists from many nations, active on the Montreal scene and elsewhere, from Quebec, Toronto, New York and Nipissing.
-Performances were sold-out and panels were well attended.
+Six performances and two panels were integrated to eleven days of OFFTA’s programming.
+ICS brought together artists from many nations, active on the scene in Montreal or from Mashteuiatsh, Toronto, New York and Nipissing.

-A creation at the confluence of theatre, music, and performance, integrating poetry, Indigenous languages, and technology.
+A creation at the confluence of theatre, music, and performance.
+Integrating poetry, multiple languages and technology.

 Three sisters come together to reconstruct a narrative from the broken fabric of their shared History.